 If you’re unhappy with the way your eyes look and feel, it might negatively affect your self-esteem.
 Blepharoplasty can help you feel more confident and comfortable in your appearance.

 3. Improved Vision

-For some patients, excess skin and fat on the upper lids cause them to droop, which minimizes the visual field.
+For some patients, excess skin and fat on the upper lids cause them to droop, which minimizes the lateral or temporal visual field.
 Blepharoplasty removes this excess fat, which leaves the eyelids feeling lighter and allows patients to see better.

 4. Long-Lasting Results

 Blepharoplasty is a permanent procedure, and the skin and fat removed during the surgery will not grow back.
 If you’re looking for a long-lasting solution to your eyelid-related issues, blepharoplasty is the way to go.
 The typical duration of surgical effect is 12-15 years.

 Like many facial plastic surgery procedures, blepharoplasty is done in a way that minimizes scarring and creates very natural results.
 The incisions are very small and are strategically placed in the folds of the eyelids to hide them.
 The upper eyelid incision is exactly in the normal epicanthal crease, while the lower eyelid incision is either inside the eye (transconjunctival approach) or immediately under the lower eyelid lashes (subciliary approach).